-French protesters angry about taxes scuffle with police
+French protesters clash with police in Paris; 63 arrested

 In addition to rising taxes, demonstrators are furious about President Emmanuel Macron’s leadership.
 A demonstration last weekend in Paris also turned violent.

-Earlier Saturday, hundreds of people gathered at the top of the Champs-Elysees on Saturday morning.
-Access to the avenue was closed to cars and strictly monitored by police with identity checks and bag inspections.
-Police used tear gas to disperse the crowds as some tried to force their way through.
+Access to the Champs-Elysee avenue was closed to cars and strictly monitored by police with identity checks and bag inspections.
+Earlier Saturday, police used tear gas to disperse the crowds as some tried to force their way through.

 The protests, which began with motorists demonstrating against a fuel tax hike, now involve a broad range of demands related to the country’s high cost of living.